canonical/anbox-cloud-templates/contributor-guidelines-template.md

 ## Copyright

-The code in this repository is proprietary and copyrighted to Canonical.
-See [COPYRIGHT](./COPYRIGHT).
+< Use the appropriate copyright.
+If the code in entirely proprietary, it should be copyrighted to Canonical as per [COPYRIGHT](./COPYRIGHT).
+If the repository is licensed under any open-source or free software licenses, include copyright information accordingly.>

 ## License agreement